Proactively Protecting your Interests

 Kentucky law does not require a prenuptial or postnuptial agreement to be drafted by an attorney.
 However, for an agreement to be enforceable, certain conditions must be met.
 To ensure that the agreement is enforceable and your rights are protected, you should consult with an experienced family law attorney who is knowledgeable about Kentucky prenuptial and marriage law.

 Contact an Attorney

 To schedule a consultation with an experienced Kentucky prenuptial attorney, contact McBrayer, McGinnis, Leslie & Kirkland, PLLC.
-We serve clients throughout Kentucky from our offices in Louisville, Lexington, Frankfort and Greenup.
+We serve clients throughout Kentucky from our offices in Louisville, Lexington, Frankfort, Greenup and Ashland.

 News & Insights